-One of the challenges with a Power On Reset (POR) is that we want to keep the system in a reset state until we're sure that the power is on.
+One of the challenges with a POR is that we want to keep the system in a reset state until we're sure that the power is on.
 Another challenge is that the POR should not consume current.

-If we make a level triggered (triggers when VDD reaches a certain level), then we need a reference, a compared and maybe other circuits.
+If we make a level triggered (triggers when VDD reaches a certain level), then we need a reference, a comparator and maybe other circuits.
 As a result, potentially high current.